51ngul4r1ty/atoll-core/docs/CODE_STANDARDS_NAMING.md

    either the API or the data model.
 3. The API data model may return data types in a way that works best for a Restful API (for example ISO Dates) so they will need to be converted to their equivalent types when stored in the application state.
+4. The API request gets automatically converted (e.g. date gets converted to a different type).

 Technically, one could work with the API Model directly for the redux state but we favor the benefits of abstraction over a little extra coding.